 But, if you're feeling brave, here's how to download the Windows 11 beta and Insider Builds.

 To do this, open up the Settings app and click on 'Update & Security', then 'Windows Insider Program'.

 In the 'Windows Insider Program' window, click 'Get started' to join.
 From the window that appears, click 'Link an account' and pick your Microsoft Account and click 'Continue'.

-At the moment, the Windows 11 Insider build is only available to people using the Dev Channel.
+Very early Windows 11 Insider builds are available to people using the Dev Channel.
 This is meant for app developers, and gives people access to very early versions of Windows 11.
 Again, make sure you are happy to install what is likely to be quite an early build with various issues included.

-If you just want a PC that works as normal, we'd avoid Windows 11 for now.
-However, if you really want to try out Windows 11, in the 'Pick your Insider settings' page that appears, select 'Dev Channel', then 'Confirm'.
+If you just want a PC that works as normal, we'd stick with normal Windows 11 for now.
+However, if you really want to try out Windows 11, in the 'Pick your Insider settings' page that appears, select the channel you want to join, then 'Confirm'.